NVIDIA/TensorRT/samples/opensource/sampleSSD/README.md

 ## How does this sample work?

 This sample pre-processes the input to the SSD network and performs inference on the SSD network in TensorRT, using plugins to run layers that are not natively supported in TensorRT.
+Additionally, the sample can also be run in INT8 mode for which it first performs INT8 calibration and then does inference int INT8.

 Specifically, this sample:
 -  [Preprocesses the input](#preprocessing-the-input)